hamk-uas/datacube-storage-lab/README.md

 # datacube-storage-lab
-Satellite image and weather data intake, format conversion and storage/format load time benchmarks for distributed multimodal ML.
+Satellite image and weather data intake, format conversion and storage/format load time benchmarks for distributed multimodal machine learning (ML).

 Work in progress.

+There is a need to evaluate storage systems (mainly at CSC) and storage formats for multi-terabyte spatial data modalities for a ML model operating on multimodal patch timeseries data.
+Here we provide Python code for intake of these data from external sources, for format conversion, and for benchmarking the alternative solutions.

 ## Configuration